How a new generation of cryptographic techniques might allow people to transact in complete privacy.

 Solutions to the key exchange problem were discovered in the 1970’s – first, in secret work by James H. Ellis.
 Soon thereafter, in 1976, Whitfield Diffie and Martin Hellman described the first practical asymmetric key crypto system, now known as Diffie–Hellman key exchange.
 Finally, in 1977, Ron Rivest, Adi Shamir and Leonard Adleman invented RSA, which offers both public key encryption and digital signatures.
 That’s what you are using right now to read this post, which is hosted on a server that uses SSL/TLS to create a secure channel between your browser and the server.
 Fundamentally, RSA and related cryptographic methods allow you to securely transact with banks, stores, universities, doctors, search engines, newspapers, and all the other mainstays of our digital lives.

 Cryptography is not only good for solving scaling problems, but also has a long history of making entirely new things possible.
-Most obviously, cryptographic hashing (and RSA and digital signatures) allowed the double-spend problem to be solved, by creating immutable digital chains and a unique mechanism for distributed coalescence around one unique history of events, in this case, a noisy succession of peer-to-peer digital value transactions (aka Bitcoin).
+Most obviously, cryptographic hashing (and ECC and digital signatures) allowed the double-spend problem to be solved, by creating immutable digital chains and a mechanism for distributed coalescence around one unique history of events, in this case, a noisy succession of peer-to-peer digital value transactions (aka Bitcoin).

 As the internet becomes part of our daily lives, I’m sure we all have encountered situations that made us wonder.
 Here’s a really simple example – I recently posted a package at UPS, and several seconds after paying at the cash register, a message popped up on my iPhone encouraging me to use Fedex “for all my shipping needs”.
 UPS and Fedex are direct competitors in US shipping/logistics.
 Imagine all the things that needed to happen to make this one message on my iPhone possible – is my cell phone carrier selling my meter-resolution GPS location data, allowing Fedex to message me right after leaving the UPS store?
 Alternatively, is my bank selling credit card transaction data, allowing Fedex to see I had just paid for UPS shipping?
 Or, was the shopping mall I was in harvesting bluetooth packets from my phone to provide hyper-local targeted advertising?
 That’s only a trivial example, of course, but many of us are increasingly concerned about our data and how it’s being used.